Permission sets can be used for several things:

 The name is automatically generated based on the description, but you can change it if you wish.
-The name appears in data downloads and the audit report.
-It is also used in bulk uploads.
+The name is used in data downloads and bulk uploads, but you are unlikely to see it anywhere else.
 Permission set names, like account username, cannot be modified once created.

 Modifying a permission set

-If you click the name of a permission set, you can modify it.
+If you click the description of a permission set, you can modify it.

 The sidebar shows you the description, name, creation time and modification time of the permission set

 The Settings tab allows you to modify the description and expiry date for a permission set.
 Permission sets do not have to have an expiry date and default to a never expire setting; setting an expiry date on a permission set is kinda pointless to be honest and I have no good explanation as to why they have an expiry date at all.
 To change an expiry date to never expire: delete the expiry date.